 8) Ushba, Georgia

-9) Mont Rosa, Switzerland
+9) Monte Rosa, Switzerland

-The ice-covered ten peaked massifs are the highest Mount of the SwissAlps.
+The ice-covered ten peaked massifs of Monte Rosa are the highest of the Swiss Alps.
 Dufourspitze- 4634 meters is its highest elevation.
-The glacier-dominant rocky mount is a medium-level challenging climb requiring a trained guide, reasonable fitness and heavy gear.
+The glacier-dominant rocky mount is a medium-level challenging climb requiring a trained guide, reasonable fitness, and heavy gear.
 The southern ridge of Monte Rosa is a cone-shaped Colorado Springs skyline, which we can easily see from the tallest massif.

-The inactive volcano on the pass towards Mt Rosa Summit is also a popular spot attracting many.
+The inactive volcano on the pass towards Mt.
+Rosa Summit is also a popular spot, attracting many.
 Camping on the trail and watching the city lights dim is also a pleasant date spot.

 10) Mount Ararat, Turkey

-The list of the Highest Mountain in Europe would be complete without mentioning Turkey’s highest peak- Mount Ararat.
-Its two Volcanic cones, Greater Ararat or Büyük Ağrı Dağı(5137 meters) and Little Ararat(3925 meters), dominate it.
-The challenging part of the mountain ascend- is its altitude.
-A six-day package and a trained guide on the summer days is prefered.
+Its two Volcanic cones are Greater Ararat and Little Ararat.
+The challenging part of ascending the mountain is its altitude.
+A six-day package and a trained guide on the summer days are popularly preferred.

-11) Mount PICO, Portugal
+11) Mount Pico, Portugal

 12) Kebnekaise, Sweden

 Kebnekaise belongs to the Scandinavian mountains and has two prominent peaks.
-It is part of a mountain range in Norrbotten in northern Sweden and is its highest mountain(2096 meters).
+It is part of a mountain range in Norrbotten in northern Sweden and is its highest mountain (2097 meters).
 The height of the Mount varies concerning its changing glacier volume.

 13) Zugspitze in Germany